preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/webcontent-managament/page-types/index.rst

 Moving a Page Type to Tenant
 *******************************
-If you already have one or more Page Types you want to use as a Tenant Page Type, when upgrading to Omnia v6, you can easily "make a Tenant Page Type" of them.
+If you already have one or more Page Types you want to use as a Tenant Page Type, you can easily "make a Tenant Page Type" of them.

 Select the Page Type and choose "Promote To Tenant" in the menu: